gzt5142/DaskDataChunking/back/Glossary.md

 **Chunk size**
     The size of the chunk in terms of memory, which depends on the chunk shape.

+**Coordinate Reference System**
+    A framework used to precisely measure locations on the surface of Earth as coordinates.

 **Larger-than-memory**
     A dataset whose memory footprint is too large to fit into memory all at once.